Anush Begloian

-Anush Begloian (Անուշ Բեղլոյան; born 31 July 1969, Yerevan, Soviet Armenia) is an Armenian physicist and politician of the Civil Contract.
-Since the Parliamentary Election in 2018, she is member of the National Assembly of Armenia.
+Anush Begloian (Անուշ Բեղլոյան; born 31 July 1969) is an Armenian physicist and politician of the Civil Contract.
+Since the Parliamentary Election in 2018, she has been a member of the National Assembly of Armenia.

 Education

-Anush Begloian studied physics at the Yerevan State University from where she graduated in 1991 and obtained an MBA from the American University of Armenia in Yerevan in 1995.
+Anush Begloian was born and raised in Yerevan, Soviet Armenia.
+She studied physics at the Yerevan State University from where she graduated in 1991, and obtained an MBA from the American University of Armenia in Yerevan in 1995.

 Professional career

 Throughout her career, she was employed by various foreign and international entities such as the United States Agency for International Development (USAID), the World Bank and the United Nations High Commissioner for Refugees.
 She specialized in public relations and communications was the executive director of the NGO Armenian Public Relations Association between 2003 and 2009.
 Between 2005 and 2009 she also lectured on Business Communication and Public relations at the University of France in Armenia.
 In 2008 she took a hold in the private sector and was “ArmenTel” CJSC's head of public relations until 2014.
 In 2016 she returned as a lecturer to the University of France in Armenia.